frasertweedale/notes-redhat/ietf/acme-server-capabilities.md

 # Example Directory Object

-The following example extends the example directory object from [@!RFC8555] Section 7.1.1 with the "supportedIdentifierTypes" and "supportedValidationMethods" fields.
+The following example extends the example directory object from Section 7.1.1 of [@!RFC8555] with the "supportedIdentifierTypes" and "supportedValidationMethods" fields.
 This server advertises support for the "dns" and "ip" identifier types and the "dns-01" and "tls-alpn-01" validation methods.